PrinsFrank/PrinsFrank.nl/_posts/2022-08-23-Laravel-service-providers-and-how-to-speed-up-your-application.md

 A lot of internal magic happens here, but simply said, for every service provider, the "register" method is called, and after that for every service provider the "boot" method is called.
 To make it more visually;

 <div style="width:50%;margin: 0 25%;">
-{% include puml.html graph_name="service-providers-console-simple" alt="Simple service provider registering"  aspect_ratio=139 %}
+{% include img.html src="/graphs/service-providers-console-simple.png" alt="Simple service provider registering"  aspect_ratio=139 %}
 </div>

 ## Deferred Providers